Accelerated Data Science Curriculum & Specializations

 MSDS 498 Capstone

 The capstone course focuses upon the practice of data science.
 This course is the culmination of the data science program.
 It gives students an opportunity to demonstrate their business strategic thinking, communication, and consulting skills.
 Business cases across various industries and application areas illustrate strategic advantages of analytics, as well as organizational issues in implementing systems for data science.
 Students work in project teams, generating business plans and project implementation plans.
+Students may choose this course or the master’s thesis to fulfill their capstone requirement.

 Prerequisites: Completion of all core courses in the student's graduate program and specialization.

-MSDS 410 Data Modeling for Supervised Learning
+MSDS 410-DL Supervised Learning Methods

 This course introduces traditional statistics and data modeling for supervised learning problems, as employed in observational and experimental research.
 With supervised learning there is a clear distinction between explanatory and response variables.
 The objective is to predict responses, whether they be quantitative as with multiple regression or categorical as with logistic regression and multinomial logit models.
 Students work on research and programming assignments, exploring data, identifying appropriate models, and validating models.
 They utilize techniques for observational and experimental research design, data visualization, variable transformation, model diagnostics, and model selection.